tardate/LittleArduinoProjects/Electronics101/DigitalPots/M62429/README.md

 The programming interface is a very simple two-wire (data, clock) serial protocol.
-But being so simple (and having a strange command length of 11 bits) it's not really possible to use either the standard Wire or SPI libraries. time for some bit-banging!
+But being so simple (and having a strange command length of 11 bits) it's not really possible to use either the standard Wire or SPI libraries.
+Time for some bit-banging!

 ### Protocol